KeskeDutchie/tampermonkey-scripts/LyrQoL/info.md

 - Planned Features
   - Ability to toggle any and all of the scripts' feature, in case one were to get annoyed with them
   - Add more things to Drop Tracker
+  - Global Filter for specific Players and/or Guild